paruljain/canister/README.md

 Canister
 ========

 A micro web server written in pure PowerShell designed to create RESTful APIs.
-Give your PowerShell scripts a rich web based interface, or create full featured enterprise apps based on powerful PowerShell and expansive .Net libraries included in all Windows by default.
-Supports HTTPS.
-Logs access in Normal log format.
-Does not need IIS.
+Give your PowerShell scripts a rich web interface, or create full featured enterprise apps.
+Perfect for home automation projects in place of native apps.

+* Extremely light weight
+* HTTPS supported (self-signed certificate generator and installer included)
+* No runtime dependencies except Powershell 3.0 and .Net 4.5
+* IIS not needed
+* Will run on any Windows desktop or server
+* Access to over 6,000 .Net classes, dozens of PowerShell modules created by product companies such as Vmware, database storage, as well as COM servers

 Setup
 -----